TRaSH-Guides/Guides/docs/Hardlinks/Replace-copies-with-hardlinks.md

 # Replace copies with hardlinks

-You recently switched to a proper setup that supports Hardlinks and Instant Moves (Atomic-Moves).

-And you would like to replace copies with hardlinks?
+Have you recently switched to a setup that supports hardlinks and Instant Moves (Atomic-Moves), and would like to replace duplicate files with hardlinks?

 If your Operating System supports it you could make use of [Jdupes](https://codeberg.org/jbruchon/jdupes).